 When 4G-LTE smartphones starting hitting the market, the first ones were mostly Cat 3 even though we didn’t start using the category names at that time.

 Today’s latest smartphone can be Cat 18.
 As impressive as Cat 18 might sound for data speeds, most of today’s current cellular towers are not capable of operating above Cat 8.
 So in deciding which technology to choose, some of the big factors are what are the minimum data speeds that your equipment needs, and what are your cost limitations?

 There is currently a lot of buzz around 5G right now.
 Most of the major networks are marketing and promoting 5G.
 The cold hard truth is that 5G is not here yet, and will not be readily available for several years.

 Even though the cellular networks are investing billions of dollars into this new technology, they are betting on the future.

 According to MWCA, their predictions are that only 49% of connected devices will be 5G in 2025, with 4G still holding 45%.
 5G technology does hold a huge amount of potential for the future, but it will be several years before it will be available to the masses.
-Additionally as new technology arrives, it is usually most expensive upon introduction.
+Additionally, as new technology arrives, it is usually most expensive upon introduction.

-As cellular technology continues to develop, you’ll want to make sure your devices are up to date with the latest connectivity.
+From 3G to 5G, as cellular technology continues to develop, you’ll want to make sure your devices are up to date with the latest connectivity.
 OptConnect’s warranty program for OpEx customers ensures that your devices will always be upgraded to the next generation, for free.